A-level (United Kingdom): Structure

-Prior to the 2015 government reforms of the A Level system, A-levels had (since the Curriculum 2000 reforms) consisted of two equally weighted parts: AS (Advanced Subsidiary) Level, usually assessed in the first year of study, and "A2 Level", usually assessed in the second year of study.
+Prior to the 2015 government reforms of the A-level system, A-levels had (since the Curriculum 2000 reforms) consisted of two equally weighted parts: AS (Advanced Subsidiary) Level, usually assessed in the first year of study, and "A2 Level", usually assessed in the second year of study.
 It was also possible to take both AS Levels and A2 Levels for a subject in the same examination session - this was most common with Mathematics and Further Mathematics, where a student may have completed the entire Mathematics A-Level in their first year of study, followed by the entire Further Mathematics A-Level in their second.
-It was typical for an AS course to compromise two or three modules, with the A2 half of the course comprising two or three modules, for a total of four or six modules.
+It was typical for an AS course to comprise two or three modules, with the A2 half of the course comprising two or three modules, for a total of four or six modules.
 The modules within each part may have been equally weighted, or be of varying weights.
 Modules were either assessed by externally marked papers, or by school-assessed, externally moderated coursework.

 Following the reforms, A-Levels and AS-Levels have been decoupled, with AS-Level results no longer counting towards the A-Level qualification.
 The AS-Level consists of the first half of the A-Level course, and can be taught alongside the first year of the full A-Level course.
 Grades are determined by adding up the mark for each component (which is sometimes weighted) and applying a grade boundary.

 Subjects offered

 A wide variety of subjects are offered at A-level by the five exam boards.
 Although exam boards often alter their curricula, this table shows the majority of subjects which are consistently available for study.
-See a list of, click on the "show" below, Advanced Level Subjects (usually referred to as A-Level):

-Process
+Click on "show" below to see the list.

 Studying

 The number of A-level exams taken by students can vary.
 A typical route is to study four subjects at AS level and then drop down to three at A2 level, although some students continue with their fourth subject.
-Three is usually the minimum number of A Levels required for university entrance, with some universities specifying the need for a fourth AS subject.
-There is no limit set on the number of A Levels one can study, and a number of students take five or more A Levels.
-It is permissible to take A Levels in languages one already speaks fluently, or courses with overlapping content, even if not always fully recognized by universities.
+Three is usually the minimum number of A-levels required for university entrance, with some universities specifying the need for a fourth AS subject.
+There is no limit set on the number of A-levels one can study, and a number of students take five or more A-levels.
+It is permissible to take A-levels in languages one already speaks fluently, or courses with overlapping content, even if not always fully recognized by universities.
 There are many options that are in place for students to choose to do coursework.